fivetran/dbt_github_source/README.md

 <details><summary>Expand for details</summary>
 <br>

 Fivetran offers the ability for you to orchestrate your dbt project through [Fivetran Transformations for dbt Core™](https://fivetran.com/docs/transformations/dbt).
-Refer to the linked docs for more information on how to setup your project for orchestration through Fivetran.
+Learn how to set up your project for orchestration through Fivetran in our [Transformations for dbt Core setup guides](https://fivetran.com/docs/transformations/dbt#setupguide).
 </details>

 # 🔍 Does this package have dependencies?
 This dbt package is dependent on the following dbt packages.
-For more information on the below packages, refer to the [dbt hub](https://hub.getdbt.com/) site.
+For more information on the following packages, refer to the [dbt hub](https://hub.getdbt.com/) site.
-> **If you have any of these dependent packages in your own `packages.yml` I highly recommend you remove them to ensure there are no package version conflicts.**
+> IMPORTANT: If you have any of these dependent packages in your own `packages.yml` file, we highly recommend that you remove them to avoid package version conflicts.
 ```yml
 packages:
     - package: fivetran/fivetran_utils